mmemim/SynthV-FrenchDictionary/README.md

 - [utaufrance.com](https://utaufrance.com/)
 - [Word request thread](#)

-## How to download and install dictionaries on Windows
+## How to install dictionaries on Windows

-If you just want to install the dictionary without contributing, you won't need a Github account or to understand how to use Git.
-Just follow the two steps below :

--  First, download the [CHN2FRA.json](#), [ENG2FRA.json](#), [JPN2FRA.json](#) or [ANY2FRA.json](#) file by clicking on the filename and then click on the download icon in the upper left corner of the file browser, as shown in the image below.

-///

 [Video tutorial on how to install dictionaries on Windows](https://www.youtube.com/watch?v=LI8hWO2PJGU)